bfraser/vagrant-puppet-webhook/README.md

 This repository contains a ```Vagrantfile``` and code necessary to provision a GitLab server and Puppet master, for testing a webhook to trigger r10k deploy.

+This build is based on Ubuntu 16.04 images for both puppet/gitlab and puppet 4.8.2 using Foreman as a front end.

 ## Setting up the Environment

 ### Requirements